luomus/laji-api/diary.md

  * POST `/documents/validate/` removed `validators` `overlapWithNamedPlace`, `waterbirdPairCount` and `wbcNamedPlaceExist`, as they are not used by any form.
  * PUT `/documents/` editing a locked document throws 403, not 422.

+ ## Documents batch job

+ * All documents must have the same formID. laji.fi front side uses only one formID so this is a problem only for 3rd party clients

 ## Access token renewal

 Old API checked that the renewal wasn't being spammed.
 New API doesn't care - the renewal endpoint isn't so particularly special that we should protect it from spamming?
 Or is it more delicate since it uses a db connection?
 Anyways a more robust & thorough spam blocking would be better.